 After her call to vowed life — the medical sciences and a mission to improve quality of care for the sick called Sr. Phyllis Klonowski to Purdue University where she received her clinical degree in Pharmacology.
 In addition to working as a pharmacist, Sr. Phyllis helps up and coming pharmacists learn.

-We caught Sr. Phyllis Klonowski and Drew Browne owner of PhamD at HealthFirst Pharmacy in Owosso, MI, where she currently works as a pharmacist.
+We caught Sr. Phyllis Klonowski and Drew Browne owner of PhamD at HealthFirst Pharmacy in Owosso, MI, where she formerly worked as a pharmacist.

 Sr. Phyllis Klonowski, OP of Saginaw was awarded the Consultant Pharmacists Society of Michigan 2008 Pharmacist of the Year Award.
 Every year CPSM recognizes a pharmacist who has made significant contributions to the practice of consulting, home infusion or nuclear pharmacy.